chingu-voyages/voyage-project-tier1-recipes/README.md

 #### Functionality

 -   User can see a landing page containing at least the following components:
-    - [ ] A header componenet displaying a brief how-to-use.
+    - [ ] A header component displaying a brief how-to-use.
     - [ ] Search field allowing them input ingredient.
     - [ ] A scrollable list of recipes containing the result of the search criteria.
     - [ ] A summary main recipe component: it should display recipe image, name and link to details.